 Test with all types of people

 There are endless resources to learn about accessibility so you can create content to reach a broader audience.
-Start by learning accessibility basics, and keep going until it’s embedded in your entire design practice.
+Start by learning accessibility basics and staying up-to-date on best practices by reading recent website design blogs, and keep going until it’s embedded in your entire design practice.